Azure/Industrial-IoT/docs/opc-publisher/observability.md

 This section shows you how to setup and view OPC Publisher and EdgeHub metrics as bird's eye view and how to quickly drill down into the issues in case of failures.

-In this tuturial two preconfigured docker images (for Prometheus and Grafana) must be created and deployed as Azure IoT Edge Modules.
+In this tutorial two pre-configured docker images (for Prometheus and Grafana) must be created and deployed as Azure IoT Edge Modules.
 The Prometheus Module scrapes the metrics from OPC Publisher and EdgeHub, while Grafana is used for visualization of metrics.

 ### Setup

-1. Create and configure [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal) to have an admin account enabled.  **Registry name** and **password**  are needed for pushing the docker images of Prometheus and Grafana.
+1. Create and configure [Azure Container Registry](https://docs.microsoft.com/azure/container-registry/container-registry-get-started-portal) to have an admin account enabled.  **Registry name** and **password**  are needed for pushing the docker images of Prometheus and Grafana.

     ![01](./media/01.JPG)